CIMTx: An R package for causal inference with multiple treatments using observational data: Methodology and Implementation in CIMTx

-We demonstrate the Monte Carlo sensitivity analysis approach for unmeasured confounding \citep{hu2021flexible}.
-We first simulate a small dataset in a simple causal inference setting to illustrate the key steps of the approach.
-The are two binary confounders: $X_1$ is measured and $X_2$ is unmeasured.
+We now demonstrate the Monte Carlo sensitivity analysis approach for unmeasured confounding \citep{hu2022flexible}.
+We first simulate a small dataset in a simple causal inference setting.
+There are two binary confounders: $X_1$ is measured and $X_2$ is unmeasured.